opensearch-project/project-website/_posts/2024-08-22-boost-vector-search-with-css.md

 }
 ```

 To achieve concurrent segment searches, OpenSearch divides the segments within each shard into multiple slices, with each slice processed in parallel on a separate thread.
-The number of slices determines the degree of parallelism OpenSearch can provide.
-You can choose between Lucene’s default slicing mechanism or set the maximum slice count manually.
+The number of slices determines the degree of parallelism that OpenSearch can provide.
+You can either use Lucene's default slicing mechanism or set the maximum slice count manually.
 For detailed instructions on updating the slice count, see [Slicing mechanisms](https://opensearch.org/docs/latest/search-plugins/concurrent-segment-search/#slicing-mechanisms).

 ## Performance results